pg-format/pgraphs/README.md

   -V, --version         show the version number

 Supported conversion formats:
-  pg      from/to PG format (default input) json    from/to PG-JSON jsonl   from/to PG-JSONL (default output) cypher  from/to Cypher CREATE statements dot     from/to GraphViz DOT tgf     from/to Trivial Graph Format canvas  from/to JSON Canvas (experimental) neo4j   from Neo4J server (via Cypher query) xml     to GraphML yarspg  to YARS-PG 5.0.0 without data types yarspg3 to YARS-PG 3.0.0 with optional labels csv     to OpenCypher/Neo4J CSV files neptune to Neptune CSV import (aka Gremlin load data format)
+  pg         from/to PG format (default input) json       from/to PG-JSON jsonl      from/to PG-JSONL (default output) cypher     from/to Cypher CREATE statements dot        from/to GraphViz DOT tgf        from/to Trivial Graph Format canvas     from/to JSON Canvas (experimental) graphology from/to Graphology import/export neo4j      from Neo4J server (via Cypher query) xml        to GraphML yarspg     to YARS-PG 5.0.0 without data types yarspg3    to YARS-PG 3.0.0 with optional labels csv        to OpenCypher/Neo4J CSV files neptune    to Neptune CSV import (aka Gremlin load data format)
 ~~~

 The `neo4j` input format expects a JSON file with Neo4J database URI and